lavanet/lava/x/epochstorage/README.md

 ### Epoch

-Epoch is defined as a batch of blocks, for each epoch all the data that affects pairing stays the same. for example: all the providers and their data are the same for all the blocks of the epochs and can be changed only in the next epoch.
+An epoch is defined as a batch of blocks.
+Within each epoch, the data that influences pairing remains constant.
+For instance, the providers and their data remain unchanged across all blocks within the epoch.
+Data can only be modified in the subsequent epoch.

 #### EpochDetails